 What is Atheism?

-Theists, according to Cambridge dictionary are the people who believe in the existence of God or gods.
-The term theism derives from the Greek theos meaning “god”, says the Wikipedia.
+Theists, according to the Cambridge Dictionary are the people who believe in the existence of God or gods.
+The term theism derives from the Greek theos meaning “god,” says Wikipedia.

 This leaves us with Atheists and Agnostics.
-Atheists are the people who do not believe in the existence of God or gods, while Agnostics being people who claim that the existence of any deity is unknown or unknowable.
+Atheists are people who do not believe in the existence of God or gods, while Agnostics are people who claim that the existence of any deity is unknown or unknowable.

 Atheism and Egypt

-Egyptian population is predominantly followers of Islam and Christianity on a major basis and being “irreligious” is not so common nor is it readily accepted in the nation.
+The Egyptian population is predominantly followers of Islam and Christianity on a major basis, and being “irreligious” is not so common, nor is it readily accepted in the nation.
 According to al-bab.com, “The Egyptian parliament’s committee on religion has announced plans to make disbelief in God a crime.
 Under the current law against “contempt of religions” atheists can be prosecuted for expressing their disbelief in public but the committee’s proposal would go further and criminalise disbelief itself.”

-Egypt already has a law against Blasphemy which means one cannot take actions or talk profanely about God or sacred things, meaning they can’t insult or impose their disbelief on someone else.
-With nothing exactly against “Atheists”, they are free to believe if only they didn’t talk about it, because only the latter stays illegal.
-To combat this whole situation, the Parliament of Egypt has decided to impose a law that makes Atheism an offence and atheists found will be guilty of the charge.
+Egypt already has a law against Blasphemy which means one cannot take action or talk profanely about God or sacred things, meaning they can’t insult or impose their disbelief on someone else.
+With nothing exactly against “Atheists,” they are free to believe if only they didn’t talk about it, because only the latter stays illegal.
+To combat this whole situation, the Parliament of Egypt has decided to impose a law that makes Atheism an offense, and atheists found will be guilty of the charge.

 What now?